 Develop your research plan.

 Identify keywords that you can use for searching databases and other legal resources.
-Consider synonyms and antonyms for your terms.
+Consider synonyms and alternative terms.

 Make sure you understand the relevant jurisdiction.